microsoft/MixedRealityToolkit-Unity/Documentation/InputSimulation/InputTestRecording.md

   <img src="../../External/Documentation/Images/MRTK_InputTestRecording_StartRecordingButton.png" title="Hand Tracking Profile" width="50%" class="center" />
 </a>

+8. Perform input actions such as pushing buttons or manipulation objects.

-8. Click the _Stop Recording_ button once finished.
+9. Click the _Stop Recording_ button once finished.

     This creates an _Input Animation_ clip on the timeline with the recorded data.